doanduyhai/FibonacciScalaDemo/README.md

 # Docker image

- Optionally, you can get the docker image of the REST service here:
+ Optionally, you can get the docker image of the REST service and run it:

+ * docker pull doanduyhai/fibonacci-scala-demo
+ * docker run -p 9000:9000 -d doanduyhai/fibonacci-scala-demo

 [Maven]: https://maven.apache.org/